petroly-initiative/petroly-react/README.md

 ---

 ## Getting Started
+### Notes

-- make sure to clone the Petroly backend repository in order to run the project
+- make sure to clone the Petroly backend repository in order to run the project, clone `<backend repo link here>`
+- this project runs on `node v16`, so make sure youe have the righe `nodejs` verion installed

 - download the python backend dependencies via your selected virtual environment option
   - for `anaconda` users, create a virtrual enviroenmnt `conda create --name envName` and then activate it `conda activate envName`
   -  install the dependencies on your virtual envrionments `conda install --file requirements.txt`